logankeenan/logankeenan.github.io/content/posts/deploy-your-rust-project-to-any-hosting-provider-in-minutes.md

    ```
 9. Expose port 3000 in the Droplet's firewall rules
    {{ resize_image(path="../static/images/digital-ocean-port-3000.png", alt="Allow port 3000 in a Digital Ocean droplet firewall rule") }}
+10. Visit the IP address or nameserver to verify it's working as expected.

 ## Update Script